Minimum CAT Qualifying Marks - What Are Minimum Marks to Qualify CAT Exam 2024

 CAT Qualifying Marks for Non-IIMs

-Apart from the IIMs various top-rated B schools across the country also accept CAT scores for their MBA/PGDM admissions.
-The CAT qualifying marks for Non-IIMs are given in the table below.
+Apart from the IIMs, various top-rated B schools across the country also accept CAT scores for their MBA/PGDM admissions.
+The expected CAT 2024 qualifying marks for non-IIMs are given in the table below.

 According to the eligibility criteria a candidate must have at least 50% marks or an equivalent CGPA (45% for reserved category candidates) in Bachelor’s for the CAT exam.
 The marks of 10th and 12th standard will also play an important role in the selection process.